Quantile Regression with Censoring and Endogeneity: Introduction

-We deal with endogeneity using a control variable approach. \ The basic idea is to add a variable to the regression such that, once we condition on this variable, regressors and error terms become independent. \ This so-called control variable is usually unobservable and need to be estimated in a first stage. \ Our main contribution here is to allow for semiparametric models with infinite dimensional parameters and nonadditive error terms, such as quantile regression and distribution regression, to model and estimate the first stage and back out the control variable. \ This part of the analysis constitutes the main theoretical difficulty because the first stage estimators do not live in spaces with nice entropic properties, unlike, for example, in Andrews (1994) or Newey (1994).
-To overcome this problem, we develop a new technique to derive asymptotic theory for two-stage procedures with plugged-in first stage estimators that, while not living in Donsker spaces themselves, can be suitably approximated by random functions that live in Donsker spaces.\ The CQIV estimator is therefore obtained in two stages that are nonadditive in the unobservables.
-The first stage estimates the control variable, whereas the second stage estimates a nonadditive censored quantile regression model for the response variable of interest, including the estimated control variable to deal with endogeneity.
+We deal with endogeneity using a control variable approach.
+The basic idea is to add a variable to the regression such that, once we condition on this variable, regressors and unobservables become independent.
+This so-called control variable is usually unobservable and needs to be estimated in a first stage.
+Our main contribution here is to allow for semiparametric models with infinite dimensional parameters and nonadditive unobservables, such as quantile regression and distribution regression, to model and estimate the first stage and back out the control variable.
+This part of the analysis constitutes the main theoretical difficulty because the first stage estimators do not live in spaces with nice entropic properties, unlike, for example, in Andrews (1994) or Newey (1994).
+To overcome this problem, we develop a new technique to derive asymptotic theory for two-stage procedures with plugged-in first stage estimators that, while not living in Donsker spaces themselves, can be suitably approximated by random functions that live in Donsker spaces.
+This technique applies to semiparametric two-stage estimators where the two stages can be nonadditive in the unobservables.
+CQIV is an example where the first stage estimates a nonadditive quantile or distribution regression model for the control variable, whereas the second stage estimates a nonadditive censored quantile regression model, including the estimated control variable to deal with endogeneity.
+Two-stage (uncensored) quantile regression with distribution or quantile regression in the first stage is an important special case of CQIV.